elimywilliams/AMLD_software/README.md

 The only files that need to be edited when you want to run the algorithm is:

-the config file()
+The config file: amld_config.yaml

-then you just run the amld_script.py
+Then you just run the runAMLD.py file.

+The packages requirements are found in the \italics{requirements.txt}